Netflix/dgs/docs/advanced/virtual-threads.md

 When enabled, each *user defined* data fetcher will run in a new virtual thread.
 Because virtual threads don't need thread pool management, you do not need to configure any thread pool.
 A "user defined data fetcher" is a data fetcher defined with `@DgsQuery`/`@DgsMutation`/`@DgsData`.
-Technically, every field of a POJO also has a data fetcher, but those "simple" data fetchers will not run in separate virtual threads.
+Technically, every field of a POJO also has a data fetcher, but those "trivial" data fetchers will not run in separate virtual threads.

 Because each data fetcher runs in its own virtual thread, you get concurrent/parallel behavior out of the box.

+!!!note
     Note that data fetchers explicitly returning `CompletableFuture` do not get wrapped in a virtual thread.
     This way you keep the option of managing your own thread pools if needed for your use case.

 Spring Framework 6.1 (Spring Boot 3.2) comes with virtual thread support as well.
-If you use the DGS Framework with Spring WebMVC on Tomcat, you will also get the benefit of using virtual threads for the Tomcat Worker threads.
+When using Spring WebMVC on Tomcat, virtual threads can be used for the tomcat work threads.

-The combination of Spring/Tomcat virtual threads and the DGS virtual thread support gives an architecture fully based on virtual threads, making scaling services much easier.
+This is separate from the DGS virtual thread support, but combining the two gives a fully virtual thread based stack, making scaling much easier.

 Spring Framework support for virtual threads is enabled with the following property.